IAM-NOURAN/Study_setup-/README.md

 **Target users:** Developers who want to run, extend, or deploy this front-end application, as well as end users who will interact with it through a browser (e.g., students, visitors, or clients depending on the site's specific content).

-> Note: The repository's own README currently contains the default Vite + React template text rather than project-specific documentation — this README replaces it with setup and usage instructions derived from the codebase's configuration files.

 ## 💻 System Requirements

 - **Node.js**: v18 or higher recommended (required by Vite 5 and the React 18 toolchain used in this project)